-related to the total ion concentration.
-The higher the concentration, the lesser is the permeability.
+The SAR of water is related to exchangeable sodium ratio (ESR) of the soil and can be represented by the equation:- concentration, the lesser is the permeability.
 On the other hand, the rate of soil alkalisation is directly related to total electrolytic concentration.
 The higher the concentration the faster the rate of electrolysis.
 Consequently any classification system must take the two factor SAR and electrolyte concentration into account.
 In addition to the two factors, there are other modifying factors, such as soil mineralogy which needs to be taken into account while assessing the sodicity hazard.